TwiN/digitalocean-spring-droplet-template/README.md

 \* _NOTE: HTTP (80) gets redirected to HTTPS (443)_

-For now, the initial configuration is expected to be the following:
+For now, the initial configuration is expected to be one of the following:

 - Ubuntu 18.04 x64
+- Ubuntu 16.04 x64

 Later on, perhaps support for different distributions will be added.